elyobelyob/octopus-energy-greenness-forecast-card/README.md

 You can also install manually by downloading/copying the Javascript file in to `$homeassistant_config_dir/www/community/` and then add the Javascript file to Lovelace in the Home Assistant UI by using
 Settings -> Dashboards -> Top Right Menu -> Resources (Advanced Mode needs to be set in the user settings in Home Assistant).

+If it doesn't render, try and change the query string in the resource URI e.g. ?hacstag=123123123a

 #### Configuration
 Add the card to your dashboard using **Add Card -> Custom: Octopus Energy Greeness Forecast Card**.